eduardoagarcia/shef/README.md

 #### Install with Go

-If you have Go installed, you can install Shef directly:
+Once you have Go installed, you can install Shef directly:

 ```bash
 go install github.com/eduardoagarcia/shef@latest